 Mr. Roesner, an alumnus of the German National Academic Foundation, was the recipient of the Richard-Wagner-Foundation scholarship twice, in 2012 for his portrayal of Friedrich in the early Wagner opera Das Liebesverbot and again in 2014; a distinction which attests to his vocal capacity and superior style of performance.
 In a review of his Papageno in Mozart’s Zauberflöte, the Braunschweiger Zeitung wrote in January 2012 about his “softly grounded bass-range and dignified baritone-lines” and the magazine Opernwelt 3/2010 declared him a “virile, darkly timbered baritone”.
 In additional reviews, he is attributed with a “melodiously beautiful baritone”(Die Zauberflöte, Braunschweiger Zeitung, October 2011), a “warm, full sound” (Zaïde, Braunschweiger Zeitung, June 2010), a “strong voice and secure top” (Freischütz, Orpheus, November 2010), a “supremely flexible baritone” (Orlando Paladino, Der Opernfreund, June 2009) and with being “cultivatedly powerful” (Lohengrin, Online Musik Magazin, 2007).

 In the summer of 2017 he gave his critically acclaimed North-American debut.
 He sang both a song recital and the role of Doristo in Vicente Martin y Soler’s L’arbore di Diana with West Edge Opera in the San Francisco Bay Area.
-In December of 2017 he returns to San Francisco for another song recital at the Legion of Honor produced by Opera Parallèle and in June of 2018 he singing the world premiere of a commissioned new song cycle by Clint Borzoni for bass and string quartett with Musica Marin.
+In December of 2017 he returned to San Francisco for another song recital at the Legion of Honor produced by Opera Parallèle and in June of 2018 he singing the world premiere of a commissioned new song cycle by Clint Borzoni for bass and string quartett with Musica Marin.

 From 2005 to 2015, he was a member of the ensemble at the Brunswick National Theater in Germany, where he has portrayed more than fifty roles.
 In addition to most of the important Mozart roles his operatic repertoire as a baritone included: Enrico in Lucia di Lammermoor, Belcore in L’elisir d’amore, Ping in Turandot, Schaunard in La Bohème and Sharpless in Madama Butterfly, Dr. Falke in Die Fledermaus, Paolo in Simone Boccanegra, Heerrufer in Lohengrin, Nick Shadow in The Rake’s Progress and Masaniello in the German premiere of A. Carlos Gomes’ Salvator Rosa.
 Prior to singing Ford in Verdi’s Falstaff at the Brunswick National Theater, he had already embodied the role with striking success at the Castle Festival Wernigerode in 2006.
 Further festival appearences included an engagement as Escamillo in Carmen in Stuttgart, Germany.
 In the fall of 2011 he portrayed Ottokar in Weber’s Freischütz at the Schleswig-Holstein State Theater in Rendsburg and in the summer of 2012 Friedrich in Wagner’s Das Liebesverbot at the South-Thuringian National Opera in Meinigen, Germany; both roles which he had previously sung in Brunswick.